Manoj-Patkar/MultilayerPerceptron/README.md

 # MultilayerPerceptron
-Implementation of multi-layer perceptron in java
+Simple Implementation of multi-layer perceptron in java